dbdoyle182/DataStructurePractice/README.md

 ## Prerequisites

-* Be sure to install jest globally, this can be done like so: `npm install -g jest`
+* Be sure to install jest globally, this can be done like so: `npm install -g jest` (Be sure to do this in your root directory)

 ## Author